-The dollar index versus a basket of six major currencies was flat at 97.200 after shedding 0.2% the previous day.
+The dollar index versus a basket of six major currencies was down 0.2% at 97.081.

 “The dollar basically handed back earlier gains as Treasury yields pulled back and on IMF comments, and came back to where it was a few days ago,” said Takuya Kanda, general manager at Gaitame.Com Research Institute.

-Various economic data have given conflicting signs regarding the state of the U.S. economy, but that does not change the bigger picture of the dollar facing downward pressure due to an impending rate cut by the Federal Reserve, Kanda said.
+Various economic data have given conflicting signs regarding the state of the U.S. economy, but that does not change the bigger picture of the dollar facing downward pressure due to an expected rate cut by the Federal Reserve later this month, Kanda said.

-The Fed is widely expected to lower interest rates by 25 basis points (bps) at its July 30-31 policy meeting, with some in the market wagering on a larger 50 bp cut.
+The Fed is widely expected to lower interest rates by 25 basis points (bps) at its July 30-31 policy meeting, with some in the market wagering on a larger 50 bps cut.

-Sterling was steady at $1.2434.
+Sterling was a shade higher at $1.2438.
 It had stumbled to $1.2382, its lowest since April 2017 on Wednesday amid growing risks of Britain leaving the European Union in a no-deal Brexit, before selling abated.

-The euro was flat at $1.1228 after crawling up 0.1% on Wednesday.
-The single currency’s gains were modest as it was restrained by expectations of easing from the European Central Bank as early as next week.
+The euro added to modest overnight gains and edged up 0.1% to $1.1238.
+The single currency’s gains were limited as it was restrained by expectations of easing from the European Central Bank as early as next week.